MathiasWP/emoji-project/readme.md

 ### What the different properties must include:

-- Tags: Some tags explaining what the project is about.
+- **Tags**: Some tags explaining what the project is about.
-- Languages: The programming-languages used in the project.
+- **Languages**: The programming-languages used in the project.
-- Difficulty: The skill-level required for the challenge.
+- **Difficulty**: The skill-level required for the challenge.
 Try to be as objective as possible.
-- Project description: A text explaining what the project should be.
+- **Project description**: A text explaining what the project should be.
-- Project tips (voluntary): In case you want to give some tips for programming the project.
+- **Project tips (voluntary)**: In case you want to give some tips for programming the project.